On-Policy Distillation of Language Models: Learning from Self-Generated Mistakes: Experiments

 \subsection{Case Study: Abstractive Summarization}

-\textbf{Training Setup}.
-We start by evaluating GKD on an abstractive summarization task of generating a concise summary that captures salient ideas of the input document.
+We start by evaluating GKD on an abstractive summarization task of generating a summary that captures salient ideas of the input document.
 To do so, we use the XSum dataset~\citep{narayan2018don}, which consists of news articles paired with human-written summaries.
-For evaluating summarization performance, we report ROUGE scores~\citep{lin2004rouge} of predicted summaries on the validation dataset split of XSum.
-Following PaLM~\citep{chowdhery2022palm}, we mainly use ROUGE-2 but observe similar trends in ROUGE-LSum and ROUGE-1.
-We use T5 models fine-tuned on XSum as the base models for distillation while the T5-XL model as the teacher.
-We report ROUGE-2 performance after a fixed number of training steps with batch size of 32.
+Following PaLM~\citep{chowdhery2022palm}, we evaluate performance using ROUGE-2 score~\citep{lin2004rouge} of predicted summaries on the validation split of XSum but observe similar trends in ROUGE-L and ROUGE-1.
+We use T5 models supervised fine-tuned on XSum as students for distillation while the fine-tuned T5-XL as the teacher.
+See Appendix~\ref{app:xsum} for additional experimental details.

+\textbf{Comparison to baselines}.
+First, we explore how GKD compares to widely-used KD approaches, namely SeqKD and Supervised KD, across different student model sizes.
+As shown in Figure~\ref{fig:intro_figure}, we observe consistent improvements with GKD, which demonstrates the scalability of GKD with respect to the student capacity.
+Notably, GKD allows us to surpass the few-shot performance of PaLM~(540B) using a $7000\times$ smaller T5 model.
+We also compare GKD variants with ImitKD and f-distill, and evaluate performance with greedy sampling and temperature sampling ($\gamma=1$) in Figure~\ref{fig:xsum_baselines}.
+On-policy GKD with JSD~(0.9) outperforms these additional baselines in both scenarios.

 \textbf{Data efficiency and scaling}.
-To evaluate the efficiency and scaling characteristics of various methods, we perform knowledge distillation by using the teacher only with subsampled XSum training datasets containing the first 1K~$(0.5\%)$, 10K $(5\%)$ and 50K$(\sim25\%)$ examples.
-For this experiment, we use T5-small as the student and report the results in Figure~\ref{fig:xsum_data_scaling}.
-Notably, on-policy GKD with JSD$(0.9)$ on the 0.5\% dataset, without any ground-truth summaries, outperforms supervised KD and ImitKD with 100\% of the training dataset with ground-truth summaries~(Figure~\ref{fig:intro_figure}).
-Furthermore, as we scale the dataset size from 0.5\% to 25\%, on-policy KD results in a $6\times$ larger improvement than supervised KD and ImitKD.
+To evaluate the efficiency and scalability of GKD, we distilled the T5-XL teacher using subsampled XSum training datasets: 1K (0.5\%), 10K (5\%), and 50K (25\%) examples.
+We used T5-small as the student and report data scaling curves in Figure~\ref{fig:xsum_data_scaling_main}.
+Notably, on-policy GKD on the 5\% subsampled dataset, without any ground-truth summaries, outperforms supervised KD and ImitKD with entire training dataset with ground-truth summaries.

-\textbf{Varying student model capacity}.
-Next, we explore how GKD compares to prior distillation approaches across different student model sizes.
-As shown in Figure~\ref{fig:intro_figure}, we observe consistent improvements with GKD, which demonstrates the generalizability of GKD.
-Furthermore, we find that GKD variants with reverse KL or JSD$(0.1)$ substantially outperform approaches that use the forward KL.
-Interestingly, GKD allows us to nearly match the few-shot performance of PaLM~(540B) using a $7000\times$ smaller model~(T5-small).
+\textbf{GKD Ablations}.
+We ablated different divergences and student data fractions in GKD for various student sizes in Figure~\ref{fig:xsum_ablate_temp} and \ref{fig:xsum_ablate_greedy}.
+On-policy and mixed variants consistently outperform supervised variants.
+Mode-seeking divergences perform better when evaluation is done using temperature sampling while the choice of divergence doesn't affect performance much with greedy sampling.